 The next tier of bundt pans will generally cost $10 to $20.
 You will find thicker aluminum and steel bundt pans in this range, as well as ceramic options.
 Most will hold 10 to 12 cups.
 Pans in this price range should have handles and nonstick coating.
 Pans may have thicker, more pronounced grooves or more ornate designs.

-A. A quality pan should not give you trouble, especially if you’ve prepared it with a little extra nonstick spray, oil, or butter.
+A. A quality non-stick should not give you trouble — as well as regular ones when prepared with spray, oil, or butter.
 Many suggest letting the pan rest with the metal size down for 10 minutes on a cooling rack, then inverting the pan until fully cool.
 Some bakers, and even some bundt cake mixes, recommend using gravity to help do the job.
 To do this, invert the pan when it’s still a bit warm and slide a small bottle or other, slender but heavy object through the center ring.
 This will suspend the cake as it cools, making your job easier.